redhat-partner-solutions/vse-carslab-hub/core/argo-clusters/README.md

 ## Troubleshooting
 - Make sure you have the correct labels for the cluster.
-- Check that all the pods in the `open-cluster-management` namespaces on the spoke cluster are running:
+- Check that all the pods in the `open-cluster-management` namespace on the Managed cluster are running:
     ```
     oc get pods -A | grep open-cluster-management
     ```
-    - If the `klusterlet-addon` pods are down follow [this](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.4/html/clusters/managing-your-clusters#importing-the-klusterlet) to make sure your `KlusterletAddonConfig` is valid
+    - If the `klusterlet-addon` pods are down, follow [this](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.4/html/clusters/managing-your-clusters#importing-the-klusterlet) to make sure your `KlusterletAddonConfig` is valid
-    - Follow [this](https://github.com/stolostron/deploy/blob/master/hack/cleanup-managed-cluster.sh) to clean up klusterlet on your spoke cluster
+    - Follow [this](https://github.com/stolostron/deploy/blob/master/hack/cleanup-managed-cluster.sh) to clean up klusterlet on your Managed cluster